leonyuhanov/WIFI_System_Manager/README.md

 ```
 This list is used to populate the default configuration & is sent as the list of available animations to the UI. a "," is used a seperator.
 DO not use spaces or any charectors that your C compiler would like you to use in naming a function.
 Keep it simple

-You will need then need to populate the file with your animations and create an ORDERED switch statment call for each
+You will need to populate the file with your animations and create an ORDERED switch statement call for each
 In the "data\index" file:
 - You will need to populate the var "animationNames" in the same way
 - Alter the var "animationDurations" with a list of detault durations per animation eg if you have 5 animations the list will be var animationDurations = "10,10,10,10,10"